margaretschaub/bioinfo/research_proposal.md

 1. Infrastructure Challenges
 2. Statistical Challenges

-Infrastructure challenges pertain to the overall organization, storage, and accessibility of omics data across various databases.
+**Infrastructure challenges** pertain to the overall organization, storage, and accessibility of omics data across various databases.
 These challenges often involve discrepancies in data formats, variable names, and annotations, hindering seamless integration.
 Examples include:

-**Inconsistent Variable Names**: Databases may use different nomenclatures for variables, making it challenging to harmonize data for integration.
+- Inconsistent Variable Names: Databases may use different nomenclatures for variables, making it challenging to harmonize data for integration.
-**Incomplete Metadata**: Insufficient metadata descriptions in public repositories can limit the understanding of data sources, collection methods, and other crucial details.
+- Incomplete Metadata: Insufficient metadata descriptions in public repositories can limit the understanding of data sources, collection methods, and other crucial details.
-**Data Format Variability**: Omics data may be stored in diverse formats, requiring conversion and standardization efforts for uniform analysis.
+- Data Format Variability: Omics data may be stored in diverse formats, requiring conversion and standardization efforts for uniform analysis.
-**Lack of Unified Standards**: Absence of consistent standards and protocols across databases hampers efficient data integration and collaborative research efforts.
+- Lack of Unified Standards: Absence of consistent standards and protocols across databases hampers efficient data integration and collaborative research efforts.

 The doctoral dissertation by Fakhry (2019) delves into strategies employed by bioinformatics specialists to integrate disparate bioinformatics datasets.
 The study, conducted in a research institution in Lebanon, involved interviews with six bioinformatics specialists and a review of 27 organizational documents.
 Thematic analysis revealed key themes related to integrating bioinformatics datasets, including a focus on integration, adding metadata to submitted datasets, the establishment of a centralized bioinformatics database, allocation of resources, and utilization of bioinformatics tools.